-A flavorful vegetarian main featuring stir-fried tofu and crunchy fennel with an orange basil sauce.
+This tasty orange tofu dish pairs stir-fried tofu with crunchy fennel in an orange basil sauce.
 The best part?
 The whole dish comes together in less than 30 minutes!

 The unique combo makes it great for switching things up if you’re bored with traditional stir-fry.
 Plus, the recipe comes together quickly so you can easily make it for dinner on a weeknight.
 Enjoy!

 Combine tamari, orange zest, orange juice and hot red pepper flakes in small bowl and set aside.

 In a large skillet, heat 1 Tablespoon of coconut oil.